The Independent Commissioner Against Corruption (ICAC) is a specialist investigator with a focus on government corruption.

 Mr Fleming was admitted to practice as a barrister in December 1976 and became a Queens Counsel (QC) in November 1988.
 He practised principally in Brisbane, but also in other parts of Australia and the Pacific.

 He spent three years with the United Nations prosecuting the Rwandan Genocide.
-He has practised in both civil law and criminal law, and is vastly experienced in many different aspects of law.
+He has practised in both civil and criminal law, and is vastly experienced in many different aspects of law.

-An extract from Mr Fleming’s biography is below:
+An extract from Mr Fleming’s biography:

 I have a fundamental and abiding view that the making and administration of law is the vehicle for the proper organisation for society.
 That embraces the concept of the Rule of Law, which is of practical and every-day application in a peaceful society.
 Parliament has the responsibility to make laws for the peace, order and good government of its constituency, and courts have the duty to administer those laws, and the common law.